 In that momentous year, she also saw a film that would change her life further.
 Peaceable Kingdom: The Journey Home, by James LaVeck and Jenny Stein, did for her exactly what its marketing said it would.
 "Can a change of heart change the world?
 Two animal rescuers, five farmers, and a cow named Snickers will make you laugh and cry, expand your consciousness, and challenge your ideas about who animals are.
 Open your eyes.
 Trust your heart.
 Take the journey."
 It changed this "meat"-raising, carnivore gourmet cook into a lifelong vegetarian, and an even better cook.
 (Watch it free at that link, and see what it does for you.
 And learn more at James and Jenny's site about the myth of humane animal agriculture at HumaneMyth.org.)

-In 2017 she read the role of Marcia Dane for the workshop production of Sapio's The Final Word.
+In 2017 she read the role of Marcia Dane for the workshop production of George Sapio's First Amendment Play The Final Word.
 The Ithaca Fringe Festival debuted in April 2014, directed by George Sapio.
-Its first four years were a resounding success and a highlight of springtime in Ithaca.
-Maura is proud to be on the board of the IFF.
+Its four years were a resounding success and a highlight of springtime in Ithaca.
+Maura is proud to have been on the board of the IFF.
+In 2019 Maura directed the Costa Rica national tour of Sapio's Fault Lines.
 See more about Maura's theater work on the separate theater page.

 Maura’s community involvement has also included Ithaca Rape Crisis/Crime Victim and Sexual Assault Services of Tompkins County (its programs now merged into the Advocacy Center); the Community Arts Partnership of Tompkins County; Finger Lakes Progressives; Sustainable Tompkins; the Sustainable Enterprise and Entrepreneur Network; Sustainability Center; Democracy New York; WRFI Community Radio for Ithaca and Watkins Glen, and several independent media and democracy alliances.

-Maura is currently busy working alongside thousands of grassroots activists in the Coalition to Protect New York, FrackBustersNY, You Are Here fracking infrastructure mapping project, Advocates for Responsible Climate Action, and other groups to oppose corporate activities -- including fracking and its related industries and infrastructures -- from poisoning the water, polluting the air, and destroying the health of people and our natural world, contributing to greenhouse gas emissions, and essentially ruining our chances for survival on the one and only planet we share.
+Since 2009 Maura has been busy working alongside thousands of grassroots activists in the Coalition to Protect New York, FrackBustersNY, You Are Here fracking infrastructure mapping project, Advocates for Responsible Climate Action, and other groups to oppose corporate activities -- including fracking and its related industries and infrastructures -- from poisoning the water, polluting the air, and destroying the health of people and our natural world, contributing to greenhouse gas emissions and thus to hastening catastrophic climate change, and essentially ruining our chances for survival on the one and only planet we share.